Summary

 All data based on MotorEasy average workshop costs for extended car warranty claims

-As of January 2025, the Honda Jazz has an outstanding reliability rating of 87%, according to warranty data provided exclusively to us by our commercial partner, MotorEasy.
+As of April 2025 (our most recent data point), the Honda Jazz has an outstanding reliability rating of 94%, according to warranty data provided exclusively to us by our commercial partner, MotorEasy.
 This score applies to both this generation Jazz and previous (pre-2020) generations, which is good news if you are considering a used Honda Jazz.

-The repair bills claimed under warranty to date have been very inexpensive – with the exception of gearbox issues, which have a bill of almost £1,000.
+The repair bills claimed under warranty to date have been very inexpensive – with the exception of gearbox issues, which have a bill of more than £800.
 In fairness, that’s still less than average gearbox repair bills for most other cars.

 All in all, the Jazz looks like being a reliable choice as a used car.